Best 2 Burner Gas Grill – we show you the top 2 burner gas grills

 - Only one side table folds, which can make it harder to store the grill.

-Char-Broil Classic 280 2-Burner Gas Grill Liquid Propane
+2. Best Budget Propane Grill – The Char-Broil Classic 280 2-Burner Gas Grill

-The inside of the grill features two stainless steel in-line burners that are perfect for controlling the flame and watching the meat sizzle.
+The inside of the grill features two stainless steel in-line burners with heat deflectors and a side burner for using cooking pots.

-The grill features two metal side shelves, which will give you an excellent surface for prepping your food and holding plates or accessories.
+The grill features two metal side shelves, which will give you an excellent surface for prepping your food and holding plates or accessories plus a hanging rail for storing grilling tools.

 The Piezo ignition makes it easy to start the grill safely and is pretty reliable.

-- We love the simplicity of this grill.
+- We love the simplicity of this grill, it is light and compact.

 - The wheels on this grill make it easy to move around.